BMWire/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 9. 8-esrever.js - Write a function that returns the reversed version of a list.
 10. 9-logme.js - Write a function that prints the number of arguments already printed and the new argument value.
 11. 10-converter.js - Write a function that converts a number from base 10 to another base passed as argument.

+## Advanced

+100-map.js - Write a script that imports an array and computes a new array.
+101-sorted.js - Write a script that imports a dictionary of occurrences by user id and computes a dictionary of user ids by occurrence.
+102-concat.js - Write a script that concats 2 files.